 The total earnings or revenue generated by sales of insurance products, before any reinsurance is taken into account.
 Not all premiums written will necessarily be treated as income in the current financial year, because some of them could relate to insurance cover for a subsequent period.

 Independent Financial Advisers (IFAs)

-A person or organisation, authorised under the FCA, to give independent advice on financial matters.
+A person or organisation, authorised under the FCA, to give advice on financial matters and to sell the products of all financial service providers.